AndeanROAD/FaceToFaceOAD/2017/mearim_f2f.md

 - Junior member (max. duration of 6 years)
 - All members can vote in scientific matters
-- Executive commitee can decide whether a member changes category (up- or downgrade)
+- Executive commitee can decide on whether a member changes category (up- or downgrade)
 - 100 IAU
     - Sze Leung, Bob Williams, ...
     - Book, video, brochure, exhibition